090217

 You have trusted the people who own and operate the show behind the scenes.

-have had ???% growth with stimulus they gave us ......., unfortunately most of the money went to the SCUM who control Bush
+We should have had ???% growth with stimulus they gave us ......., unfortunately most of the money went to the SCUM who control

-economy does need some sort of “stimulus” to keep demand propped up and insure the economy does not implode.
+same time, the economy does need some sort of “stimulus” to keep demand propped up and insure the economy does

 The problem with this “Robin